-Category
+- Category

-Safety & Operations
+- Safety & Operations

-Lead
+- Lead

-Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping
+- Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping

 Ammonia Safety

 Decarbonization of the shipping industry will require widespread uptake of alternative fuels.
-Ammonia has been identified as a promising alternative shipping fuel in the mid to long term, and development of ammonia-fueled marine engines and ship designs is ongoing.
+Ammonia has been identified as a promising alternative shipping fuel in the mid to long term, and development of ammonia-fueled marine engines and ship designs is at an advanced stage.
 However, the characteristics of ammonia, including its toxicity and gaseous nature, mean that its implementation as a marine fuel will require much more than technical readiness: the industry will also need a strong focus on safety, human factors, and new training requirements relating to ammonia as a fuel.

 Below, you can find an overview of ongoing work at the Mærsk-McKinney Møller Center for Zero Carbon Shipping (MMMCZCS) on the topic of ammonia safety.